beluganos/beluganos/doc/example/case1/case1.md

 ### Step 1-1.
 Install Beluganos

-The server 1 will be used as Beluganos.
-Please check `doc/install-guide.md` for install.
+The server 1 will be configured as Beluganos.
+Please refer [install-guide.md](../../install-guide.md) for install.
 Please note that `FFLOW_OFC_IFACE` should be set to the interface which is connected with server 2.
 If you need to change this interface name or IP address, please change `create.ini` before execute `create.sh`.

 ~~~~
 server1$ cd ~/beluganos